 Ted Hughes’ stone was placed in close proximity to that of T.S Eliot‘s in the Abbey.
 Eliot, the banker, the poet, and editor of Faber and Faber mentored and supported Hughes.
-Eliot’s writing was of the monumental type, and clearly directed to posterity.
-It lacked intimacy, but produced in his readers the most tremendous reactions.
+Eliot’s writing was of the monumental type, and clearly directed to posterity, it lacked intimacy.
 I will admit that my favourite Eliot is his play, Murder in the Cathedral.
 I have for years tangled with the voices of the women, the chorus.
 This then is poetic-posterity.
 These women of Canterbury are doom-sayers, they are the Greek-chorus.
 They are both ignored and later chided for their melodramatic utterances.
 They are however heard and regarded by the martyr Thomas À Becket.
-They are not in the play to provide a dramatis-personae or as part of a construction, they actually make the play.
+They are not in the play to provide a dramatis personae or as part of a construction, they actually make the play.
 I decided that I would add a section of the recording here for those interested in how T.S Eliot used the women.

 “Conversely, Carol Ann Duffy’s work which speaks so clearly to many today may seem stale to posterity.
 I have no idea whether this would distress her.”
 (Allan Massie)

-The idea of poetic-posterity being defined by intellect is almost risible.
-The life of a poem is defined by the resonance of the image (or images) that are captured within the form of the poem, it is not a question of the perceived intellect of the poet but how the poem illuminates the reader.
-Nuala Ní Dhomhnaill‘s images are fine-hewn and unforgettable, as are Plath’s, as are the images created by Anna Akhmatova, by Margaret Fuller, by Stevie Smith, or by Ágnes Nemes Nagy.
+The idea of poetic posterity being defined by intellect is risible.
+The life of a poem is defined by the resonance of the image (or images) that are captured within the form of the poem.
+It is not a question of the perceived intellect of the poet, but of how the poem illuminates the reader.
+Nuala Ní Dhomhnaill‘s images are fine hewn and unforgettable, as are Plath’s, as are the images created by Anna Akhmatova, by Margaret Fuller, by Stevie Smith, or by Ágnes Nemes Nagy.
 The fact that a certain coterie of critics are glued to the idea of posterity whilst mistranslating the idea of popularity (or populism) wholly misses the point of poetry.
 It is not about how wordy and intellectual the poet, but how that image which they have fashioned can adapt, and move with the reader through their lifetime and be always different and always challenging.
-That government-appointed funders do not recognise the place of poetry in our societies is worrying.

 I am adding here two excerpts of poems/prose which I will properly attribute next week.
 I want the reader to investigate the images and form therein, and then possibly wonder at how stupidly gendered and egotistical the intellectual poets’ profound disconnect with their reader actually is become.